mablack/cordova-diagnostic-plugin/README.md

 #### Example usage

-    cordova.plugins.diagnostic.isCameraEnabled(function(exists){
+    cordova.plugins.diagnostic.isCameraAvailable(function(available){
-        console.log("Device " + (exists ? "does" : "does not") + " have a camera");
+        console.log("Camera is " + (available ? "available" : "not available"));
     }, function(error){
         console.error("The following error occurred: "+error);
     });

-### isBluetoothEnabled()
+### isBluetoothAvailable()

+Checks if Bluetooth is available to the app.
-Checks if the device has Bluetooth capabilities and if so that Bluetooth is switched on (same on Android, iOS and Windows 10 Mobile)
+Returns true if the device has Bluetooth capabilities AND if Bluetooth setting is switched on (same on Android, iOS and Windows 10 Mobile)

 On Android this requires permission `<uses-permission android:name="android.permission.BLUETOOTH" />`

-    cordova.plugins.diagnostic.isBluetoothEnabled(successCallback, errorCallback);
+    cordova.plugins.diagnostic.isBluetoothAvailable(successCallback, errorCallback);

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single boolean parameter which is TRUE if device has Bluetooth LE and Bluetooth is switched on.
+This callback function is passed a single boolean parameter which is TRUE if Bluetooth is available.
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage

-    cordova.plugins.diagnostic.isBluetoothEnabled(function(enabled){
+    cordova.plugins.diagnostic.isBluetoothAvailable(function(available){
-        console.log("Bluetooth is " + (enabled ? "enabled" : "disabled"));
+        console.log("Bluetooth is " + (available ? "available" : "not available"));
     }, function(error){
         console.error("The following error occurred: "+error);
     });